TanvirIslam-BD/Build-a-GAN-Model-with-Django-and-TensorFlow-/README.md

 ## Notes
 - Training the GAN can take some time depending on system specifications.
-- Make sure TensorFlow is properly installed and compatible with your hardware (GPU acceleration recommended).
+- Make sure TensorFlow is properly installed and compatible with your hardware.

 ## License
 This project is licensed under the MIT License.